 There is a range of options when it comes to rehabilitation and the cost of each of these will vary massively.

-For example, with residential centres, the cost will vary depending on the centre selected, the severity of the addiction, and the overall time spent in addiction treatments.
+For example, with residential centres, the cost will vary depending on the centre selected, the severity of the addiction, and the overall time spent in alcohol or drug addiction treatment services.

 However, when choosing a rehab these factors can be incredibly difficult to predict due to the differences between each individual case and the flexibility of this type of care.